Glorf/SwordFallPonK/README.md

 General purpose is to create a complete strategy, turn-based, and big-map-based game.
 Currently the project is paused, but will be continued one day.

+As of today (6.12.2014) main development will be made for Win32 and VisualC++.
+Any other environments are temporarly dropped.
+Also, we are slowly going to switch to SDL2.

 If you want to clone, take care of the licences!
 All files but res directory is protected by GNU GPLv3 licence.